jaycfields/jry/README.md

 ## Installing

-The easiest way to use expectations in your own projects is via [Leiningen](http://github.com/technomancy/leiningen).
+The easiest way to use jry in your own projects is via [Leiningen](http://github.com/technomancy/leiningen).
 Add the following dependency to your project.clj file:

     [jry "1.0.11"]

-To build expectations from source, run the following commands:
+To build jry from source, run the following commands:

     lein deps
     lein jar